-Our favorite two wheeled drifter Benedict Aka Ultraromance writes about his transition from his old spandex-laden cycling lifestyle to the freedom of touring and living in Bedrock Sandals.
-Be sure to follow Benedict on Instagram and checkout his webstore.
+Our favorite two wheeled drifter Benedict Aka Ultraromance, writes about his transition from his old spandex-laden cycling lifestyle to the freedom of touring and living in Bedrock Sandals.
+Be sure to read this guest post and follow Benedict on Instagram and checkout his webstore.

 I was 28 years old.
 The previous 15 years of my life had been spent as a cyclist.
 Not the kinda cyclist you see in a bike lane at rush hour, or out dinging bells on rail trails, ha, i turned my nose up at those types.
 “Freds”, I’d say to myself as I looked down at my heart rate monitor while muscling my spendy spindly Italian race rocket over the next imaginary finish line.